Lüder History, Family Crest & Coats of Arms

 The surname Lüder was first found in Saxony, where the name emerged in mediaeval times as one of the notable families of the region.
 In northern Germany the name Lueder was more popular, while in southern Germany the root was Liut-her or Leuther, and in Thuringia "Luther" (Martin Luther's father wrote his name "Luder").
 In mediaeval German "lud" meant "fame" and "liut" meant "Leute" ("people" or "folk," thus "liut-her" would be "Lord of the people",) and these are the two possible sources for the name.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Lüder family
+Early History of the Lüder family

 This web page shows only a small excerpt of our Lüder research.
 Another 149 words (11 lines of text) covering the years 1787, 1806, 1415, 1472, 1456, 1483, 1546, 1636, 1716 and 1685 are included under the topic Early Lüder History in all our PDF Extended History products and printed products wherever possible.